Home > Skat Blast® Abrasive Blast Cabinet FAQs

 The nozzle and air jet size determines the air requirements.
 The air jet fits inside the power gun and controls the amount of air leading to the nozzle.
 Nozzles and air jets can be changed, depending on your air compressor.
 If you have a 3 HP compressor (7 cfm), your best choice is probably the small nozzle.
 If you have a 5 HP compressor (10-15 cfm), use a medium nozzle.
 For a 10 HP or larger compressor, use a large size nozzle.
 Remember, nozzles and air jets must be changed in sets (small with small, etc.) and are available in steel, ceramic and carbide.
 Nozzles and Air Jets are always in stock at www.tptools.com

-Blast cabinets require a vacuum to remove dust created in blasting and improve visibility.
-For smaller cabinets (SC-28 and under), a shop vacuum can be used.
-However, these vacuums have a small filtering area, so visibility may be reduced.
+A vacuum is required to remove dust created in blasting and improve visibility.
+We do not recommend using a shop vacuum, as these vacuums have a small filtering area, so visibility may be reduced.
 Also, abrasive can work into filter, causing motor damage or failure.
-For more than light work, we recommend our Vac-50 HEPA Vacuum.
-For commercial or industrial use, we recommend our Dust Collector systems to remove dust while cabinet blasting.
+For more than light work, we recommend our Vac-55 HEPA Vacuum.
+For commercial or industrial use, we recommend our Dust Collector systems designed to remove dust while cabinet blasting.
 All of our Vacuums and Dust Collectors are also Made in USA and are very quiet in operation.
-A "Final Filter Outlet Kit" is available at extra cost for any of our Vacuums or Dust Collectors to prevent dust from escaping into the room in the event of a worn-out vacuum bag.
-More information is provided at www.tptools.com.
+At extra cost, any of our Vacuums or Dust Collectors can be equipped with a “Final Filter Outlet Kit” to prevent dust from escaping into the room in the event of a worn-out vacuum bag.
+These are described on the web site or in our catalog.

-Superior operation is determined by the type of pickup tube, power gun, vacuum system, funnel angle, door seal, method of holding lens and gloves, etc. (Skat Blast Cabinets are fully assembled, feature molded holders for both lens and gloves, and do not leak.)
+Superior operation is determined by the type of pickup tube, power gun, vacuum system, funnel angle, door seal, method of holding lens and gloves, etc. (Skat Blast® Cabinets are fully assembled, feature molded holders for both lens and gloves, and do not leak.)
 While not always visible, these features make a better product.
 We have thousands of satisfied customers all over the world.
-Over 35 years of building a successful product is your assurance that a Skat Blast Cabinet will provide the help that you need on a steady basis.
+Over 40 years of building a successful product is your assurance that a Skat Blast® Cabinet will provide the help that you need on a steady basis.